 - User-friendly navigation — “arty” designs that make visitors hunt for content just don’t work

 - Search-engine friendly code — even the prettiest site won’t impress if people can’t find it

 - Great, frequently-updated content

 The first three are included in my “basic site” solutions, but it’s the last point that really sets professional sites apart.
-They usually outperform basic sites in search engines, because search engines promote what visitors want to see – quality, up-to-date content.
-Small sites with limited, outdated content just can’t keep up with the changing expectations of online audiences.
-So, professional websites provide the tools you need so create and maintain fresh, quality content.
+They usually outperform basic sites in search engines, because search engines promote what visitors want to see — lots of high quality, up-to-date content.
+Small sites with limited, outdated information just can’t keep up with the changing expectations of online audiences.
+So, professional websites provide the tools you need so create and maintain fresh, effective content.

-In short, even if you don’t need a full e-commerce system, you do need a blog or Content Management System (CMS) and the ability to add unlimited pages to your site.
+In short, even if you don’t need a full e-commerce system, you do need a blog or Content Management System (CMS) that makes it easy to add unlimited pages to your site.
 If you’re serious about advertising online, that is.

 Business Sites — Blogs & CMS Websites